Fluffernuttersandwich/Smorgasbord/Saving_Toggled_Mods_as_a_Profile_for_Smorgasbord_Updates.md

 This is normal behavior and helps preserve your custom Profile setup during updates.

+> [!CAUTION]
+> After updating Smorgasbord, it is vitally important that you switch to your created Profile prior to launching into your existing save!
+>
+> If you forget, and accidentally launch from the default Smorgasbord Profile, you could corrupt your save.
+This might not be recoverable!

 ---

 ## 📋 How to Share & Import MO2 Profiles